alantech/alanlang-docs/src/getting_started.md

 # Getting Started

 This guide walks you through the steps needed to get the `alan` compiler and runtimes on your local machine.
-To work on `alan` itself, see [./contributing](Contributing to `alan`).
+To work on `alan` itself, see [Contributing to `alan`](./contributing.md).

 ## Prerequisites